JingShing-Python/Python-Voice-Order/README.md

 # Python-Voice-Order
 An project that can transfer your voice order into word command.

+## Project Purpose
+My wish to make this a convenient tool help people who can not read or people can not see or you just don't have hand to use this tool.
+It will be convenient to just tell bot what you want and it can help you to precess these problems.

 ## How to use
 * There are two script to use it: ```detect_voice_main.py``` and ```order_manager.py```
 * It is like what its filename called. ```detect voice function``` and ```order bot```.